The NFL’s best remaining free agents

 Tight End

-Signed: Dwayne Allen, Nick Boyle, Charles Clay, Demetrius Harris, Jesse James, Tyler Kroft, C.J.
-Uzomah
+Signed: Dwayne Allen, Nick Boyle, Charles Clay, Demetrius Harris, Jesse James, Tyler Kroft, Marcedes Lewis, C.J.
+Uzomah, Clive Walford

 Best Available: Jared Cook, Tyler Eifert, Austin Seferian-Jenkins